Postbiotics: You Are What You Digest

 It’s easy to sometimes feel ashamed after eating foods that “aren’t good for us.”
 I know I have been there.
 But just remember, one decision does not have to impact your next.
 If you grant yourself permission to have a piece of dark chocolate after dinner and end up eating the whole bar, don’t let that decision ruin your week.
 Restart your intentions with your next snack or meal.

-Here’s my advice if you want to give “intuitive eating” a try:
+Here’s our advice if you want to give “intuitive eating” a try:

 • Be kind to yourself, but have discipline.
 Remember that your end goal is to be healthier overall.